RescueSocial/Amber-Heard_Disinformation_Operations_Bots/- Study Case - Effects, Risks, Origins/ReadMe.md

 <br> In fact, our data from an ex-google research intern from the GraphQL endpoint shows nearly 5,000 comments still created on that petition up to a year after Change.org removed the comments page.
 When logging in, accounts can still sign which is unusual for people's lack of patience.
 <br>From this observation, Si Aguilara from the Change.org comments on the large petition and SiActually from the NLU files of deleted Twitter accounts were looked into.... then we see the same quotes from a 2015 and 2016 accounts which slight variations, similar to the "Adapt and Survive" simulation.

-Far more can be interpreted from these folders and files.
-We are still researching, looking for reverse engineering of origins.
-<br>To understand the devestating effect of disinformation/influence operations, you can see the "Amber Heard Background Study JD & Bots Story Case" file to see that she's been destroyed and threatened.

 Using <b>Timeline Comparisons - Events</b>, it can be seen that the operations online do not correlate correctly to events, that the data continues despite in-person activities, with the exception that threat analysis clearly shows correlation.
 There is abuse of process with the courtcases and some leaks.
 <br>Try to correlate the intensity of the data and traits to how it changes in-person to be more restrictive, isolated, and difficult.